-Cook for a few minutes until onions are nice and brown, then carefully flip burgers over.
-This is a messy process, so don’t worry if some of the onion slices come loose.
+Cook for a few minutes until the onions are nice and brown, then carefully flip the burgers over.
+It is a messy process, so don’t worry if some onion slices come loose.
 Instead, wrangle them back to the patty.
 Continue cooking until the internal temperature of the patties reaches 165 degrees F. Add American cheese a minute or two before taking them off the grill.
-Assemble your Oklahoma onion smash burgers and enjoy!
+Nestle your Oklahoma onion smash burgers onto the bottom bun and topping, and finish it with the top bun.
+Enjoy!